DOI-OS-ORDA/uptime/README.md

 tail -n 65 log.txt > readlog.txt
 ```

 You should see the status information when you refresh.
+Remember not to commit these changes, otherwise you'll have fake data in your log history.